alephium/docs/README.md

 If your translation is a mere Google translation without any correction, the Pull Request will likely not be accepted.

+**Before you begin translating, please consider your submission as *commitment* to maintain the pages in sync with any changes happening in the english version**

 ### Enable a new language for translation

 1. Create a folder for the documents inside the `i18n` folder.
 For example german: `mkdir -p i18n/<two-letter-international-code>/docusaurus-plugin-content-docs/current` (*note that you will need replace `<two-letter-international-code>` with the actual two-letter international code*).